ApexVox 2.0 Speakers

 No matter for how long you’ve been working with C# and .NET there is always something new to learn.
 In this talk we go through several practical but perhaps less known facts and gotchas about the language and the framework.
 Thi talk will shed light on various aspects and gotchas of the following topics: * Boxing and unboxing * Nullables * Rounding * Conversion * Enumerations * Exceptions * Operators * Testing privates * Type aliases * Partial function applications.

 Silviu will show us how we can infuse custom AI/ML into any .NET application with ease and how Visual Studio 2019 improves our debugging & development experience.
-This is wil be a demo heavy session that will cover different useful scenarios, providing you with all the knowledge you need to get started as soon as possible.
+This will be a demo heavy session that will cover different useful scenarios, providing you with all the knowledge you need to get started as soon as possible.
 Maybe you don’t need those expensive data scientists after all!

 NUKE Build Automation 101Matthias Koch - Developer advocate, JetBrains